nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 {{< figure src="org-roam-buffer.png" >}}

-`org-roam-ui` provides a really fun interactive 2 or 3d graph showing the links between nodes.
+`org-roam-ui` provides a really fun interactive 2 or 3d graph showing the links between nodes allowing you to explore your notes visually.

+{{< figure src="org-roam-ui-browse-notes.png" caption="<span class=\"figure-number\">Figure 6: </span>Browsing this node in org-roam-ui" width="50%" >}}

-{{< figure src="org-roam-ui-with-dailies-2023-03-26.png" caption="<span class=\"figure-number\">Figure 6: </span>org-roam-ui visualization with dailies as of 2023-03-26" width="50%" >}}
+{{< figure src="org-roam-ui-with-dailies-2023-03-26.png" caption="<span class=\"figure-number\">Figure 7: </span>org-roam-ui visualization with dailies as of 2023-03-26" width="50%" >}}

-{{< figure src="org-roam-ui-without-dailies-2023-03-26.png" caption="<span class=\"figure-number\">Figure 7: </span>org-roam-ui visualization without dailies as of 2023-03-26" width="50%" >}}
+{{< figure src="org-roam-ui-without-dailies-2023-03-26.png" caption="<span class=\"figure-number\">Figure 8: </span>org-roam-ui visualization without dailies as of 2023-03-26" width="50%" >}}

 `org-roam-random-note` can be fun to stumble around completely random nodes.
 There exists a video on YouTube but I'm currently unable to find the reference where someone customizes their startup to display a random note.

 `org-agenda` can be fed by `org-roam-db-query`, helping to solve the issue of figuring out which files should be included by agenda.
 I have done this, but I still don't really make use of `org-agenda`, I want to, but it hasn't clicked for me yet so I just keep poking at it a few times a year.

+org-roam-dynamic-blocks is neat for maintaining a list of notes matching some criteria from org-roam though I don't make use of this near as much as I would like yet.

 ## Output {#output}

 Output is an important aspect of my system.
 It's important to me that I can easily share my knowledge with others.

-With so many export backends available I don't usually have to spend time mucking around with some bespoke syntax.
-I can author in org-mode and quickly export it to another format.
-It's nice to have relatively good formatting in many formats with relatively little effort.
+I use org-babel frequently.
+It's very convenient and efficient to be able to execute code directly in my documents.
+Copying and pasting between a console and what I am writing introduces much chance for error.
+Having code blocks and in-line execution improve the accuracy of my notes and anything else that I am producing.

+For example, the Statistics section of this post uses inline code blocks and the data is freshly generated each time I export an updated version.
+Named blocks let me inject dynamic content in a sentence and provides easy access for on-demand execution, not to mention the ability to leverage as input to other blocks.

 I have begun to make more consistent use of `org-transclusion`[^fn:9] while authoring content.
 Instead of duplicating content copying to the new place I want to use it I will distill what I want to use into an atomic chunk and then reference it.
 I find this is helpful in several ways.
 It reduces unnecessary growth to the volume of text that I have, reduces the number of duplicate hits for things when I am searching for something, increases the interlinking of my org-mode files providing a more rich experience with `org-roam-buffer` showing things that used the content as well as interconnected in the `org-roam-ui` graph visualization.

+With so many export backends available I don't usually have to spend time mucking around with some bespoke syntax.
+I can author in org-mode and quickly export it to another format.
+It's nice to have relatively good formatting in many formats with relatively little effort.

-I use `ox-jira` and `org-jira` to manage issues in Jira Cloud.
+I export using `ox-jira` and use `org-jira` to manage issues in Jira Cloud.
+Again, everyone benefits from well styled comments and ticket descriptions and no real extra effort is required from me.

-I make presentations using `org-reveal` and `org-re-reveal`.
+I make presentations using `org-reveal` and `org-re-reveal` with nice features like speaker notes.
+These presentations can also be printed to PDF.

-I write reports that I export to odt for copying and pasting into google drive[^fn:10] and pdf for emailing to clients.
+I write reports that I export to ODT for copying and pasting into google drive[^fn:10] and PDF for emailing to clients.

 I write blog posts exporting with `ox-hugo` to multiple websites using different hugo configurations.

-I author emails in org-mode.
+I author emails in org-mode exported with `org-mime`[^fn:11] as a multi-part ASCII &amp; HTML message.

 ## Workflow {#workflow}

 So, how does a day in my org life flow?

 Usually my day starts with meetings.
-I like to take notes and email them to a distribution list afterwords[^fn:11].
+I like to take notes and email them to a distribution list afterwords[^fn:12].
 For example, a few minutes before my CFEngine stand-up I run `org-roam-dailies-capture-today` and key in `w` (work) `m` (meeting) `c` (CFEngine) `d` (daily stand-up).
-Immediately after activating this capture I trigger another capture for my work log keying in `w` (work) `l` (log)[^fn:12] which clocks time.
+Immediately after activating this capture I trigger another capture for my work log keying in `w` (work) `l` (log)[^fn:13] which clocks time.

-{{< figure src="standup-worklog.gif" caption="<span class=\"figure-number\">Figure 8: </span>Animation showing standup and worklog capture" width="100%" >}}
+{{< figure src="standup-worklog.gif" caption="<span class=\"figure-number\">Figure 9: </span>Animation showing standup and worklog capture" width="100%" >}}

 The work log capture template includes a backlink to the stand-up note for the day, so I follow that link and start going through my template filling it out.
 The template has a headline for each person with a property that links to a node for the individual.
 My own section contains a clock table which quickly produces a nice list of the entries with clocked time from the previous day (on Mondays or days when I have missed prior N days I tweak the clock table to pull for the right number of previous days).
 I review the table to see how good I was about clocking the previous day back-filling anything that I neglected to record then delete time columns.

-At the end of the meeting I use `org-mime`[^fn:13] to prepare a nicely formatted multipart ASCII &amp; HTML email.
+At the end of the meeting I use `org-mime`[^fn:11] to prepare a nicely formatted multipart ASCII &amp; HTML email.
 After sending the mail I switch back to my work log capture and complete it.
 All of my regularly scheduled meetings follow the same process; I capture for the meeting template, then I capture to my work log clocking time with an automatic backlink back to the specific meeting note.
 It's easy to capture notes for yesterday, tomorrow or an arbitrary date in the future using `org-roam-dailies-capture-yesterday`, `org-roam-dailies-capture-tomorrow`, and `org-roam-dailies-capture-date`.

 Org-roam provides useful functions for accessing time-series notes. `org-roam-dailies-goto-today` will take you to today's note for the selected template and if the file does not exist it is initialized.
 Similarly `org-roam-dailies-goto-yesterday`, `org-roam-dailies-goto-tomorrow`, and `org-roam-dailies-goto-date` take you to the note for yesterday, tomorrow, or the specified date, creating the file if necessary. `org-roam-dailies-goto-previous` and `org-roam-dailies-goto-next` go to the previous and next note in the series based on the file you are currently visiting making for easy navigation through the time series.